 This is the Flood Mitigation Assistance Grant Program (FMA) homepage.
 The purpose of this page is to provide general information on the FMA program.

-Below is a flowchart showing the process individual homeowners, businesses, subapplicants and Applicants must go through in order to apply for FMA grants and how this process leads to FEMA.
+Below is a flowchart showing the process individual homeowners, businesses, subapplicants and applicants must go through in order to apply for FMA grants and how this process leads to FEMA.

-Currently FEMA does not have the ability to provide grant funds directly to homeowners or local businesses, so they must apply for FMA funds through their local government.
 Generally, local communities will sponsor applications on behalf of homeowners and then submit the applications to their State.
 All FMA grant applications must be submitted to FEMA by a State, U.S. Territory, or federal-recognized tribe.

 The following is a list of governments and organizations that can sponsor an application: